Questions & Answers

 every community and junior college

-Q: How do you know the DVD and web site is utilized?
+Q: How do you know the DVDs are utilized?

-A: The CCA routinely surveys DVD audiences and keeps track of monthly site utilization.
+A: The CCA routinely surveys DVD audiences.
 Our survey of high schools found that 100% of those with whom we spoke indicated routine use of CCA DVDs.
-Over one in four schools receiving DVDs sent us a note expressing their use of the DVD and their appreciation for it.
-Each year the CCA receives over 5,000 notes of appreciation from high school teachers and others.
+Over one in four schools who received DVDs sent us a note explaining their use of the DVD and expressing their appreciation for it.
+Each year the CCA receives many of these notes from high school teachers and others.
 Only 30% of the schools surveyed indicated that they have in their library any civic-related DVDs other than those provided by the CCA.

 In a focus group at a senior high school, 100% of the students said they would recommend the DVD for classroom use.
-In another CCA survey the DVD increased from 20% to 90%, the high school students who indicated they understand how the Congress works and it increased by 40% the number of high school students who said they feel that they know enough to cast a vote.
+In another CCA survey, the number of high school students who indicated they understand how Congress works increased from 20% to 90% following viewing of the DVD, and the number of high school students who said they feel that they know enough to cast a vote increased by 40%.